asraparadise/asraparadise.github.io/contact.md

 description: Contact
 ---

-Our support team is available during the following times.
-The discord server is open 24/7.
+Our website support team through the chat widget is available during the following times.

 | Day       | Opening Hours     |
 | --------- | ----------------- |